All posts

 What is the difference between an MCP App resource and a tool?

-A resource is iframed HTML (usually built from React) that renders UI inside the AI host.
-A tool is a server-side function that the AI model calls to trigger that UI.
-The tool handler returns structured data, and the resource component receives it via the useToolData hook and renders it.
-One resource can be triggered by multiple tools.
+A resource is iframed HTML (built from React) that renders UI inside the AI host.
+A tool is a server-side function the AI model calls to trigger that UI.
+The tool handler runs on your MCP server, returns structuredContent, and the host passes that data to your resource component via the useToolData hook.
+One resource can be triggered by multiple tools, and each tool has a Zod schema that tells the model what arguments to pass.

 How do I test an MCP App across ChatGPT and Claude locally?